symfony/symfony-docs/mailer.rst

 That's it!
 The message will be sent via the transport you configured.
-If the transport is configured to :ref:`send emails asynchronously <mailer-sending-messages-async>`, the message won't be actually sent until :doc:`a worker consumes it <messenger-worker>`.
+If the transport is configured to :ref:`send emails asynchronously <mailer-sending-messages-async>`, the message will not be actually sent until :doc:`a worker consumes it <messenger-worker>`.

 Email Addresses
 ~~~~~~~~~~~~~~~